 1. LDT Description Name of the LDT Clinical purpose assigned/ Intended use of the LDT Clinical utility information (scientific literature, biomarker-disease association etc.) Name of reference documents/files List of items in the LDT (reagents, instruments, buffers, controls etc.) and their source (e.g. manufactured in house or commercially sourced) Name of reference documents/files (where applicable) Medical Specialty Area 2.
 Rationale for using LDT 3.
 Validation Records Analytical Validation data Name of reference documents/files Clinical Validation data Name of reference documents/files Revalidation data Name of reference documents/files 4.
-Manufacturing Information ISO 13485/ ISO 15189 or equivalent lab accreditation record Name of reference documents/files Manufacturing records (e.g. batch numbers, batch size, date of manufacture) Name of reference documents/files Batch testing and batch release records Name of reference documents/files 5.
-Post-market surveillance records Records of follow-up on user feedback/ complaints Name of reference documents/files 10 Signed and dated by Lab Quality Assurance Manager and the Clinical Governance Officer (CGO) or equivalent (42.7)
+Manufacturing Information ISO 13485/ISO 15189 or equivalent lab accreditation record Name of reference documents/files Manufacturing records (e.g. batch numbers, batch size, date of manufacture) Name of reference documents/files Batch testing and batch release records Name of reference documents/files 5.
+Post-market surveillance records Records of follow-up on user feedback/ complaints Name of reference documents/files Signed and dated by Lab Quality Assurance Manager and the Clinical Governance Officer (CGO) or equivalent

 The above checklist serves as a reference for clinical laboratories to develop and maintain the Objective Checklist for their LDTs.
 This checklist should be saved on file in the laboratory and should be submitted to HSA when required.
+The checklist should be maintained for 2 years after the date when the test is retired.